 Right from the off, i knew we needed to make the trophy from fabric.
 It clearly wasn’t right to use traditional materials such as plastic or metals as it didn’t really fit the message of sustainability, or fashion for that matter.

 Rather than sketching, i started quickly playing with fabric to see if you could create a free standing object, and rather than faffing with fancy stuff, went with a rolled up scarf to kick off, which helped understand the task at hand and showing the client the thinking and direction.

 After deciding to add a reclaimed wooden base to provide more stability, I thought we were laughing.
-We’ve got a great idea, we know what we’re doing time to get cracking.
+We’ve got a great idea, we know what we’re doing, time to get cracking.

 I wrapped, tied, pinned, glued and asked it nicely.
-Without much joy.
+All without much joy.

 At this point, enter Lauren Riley, fabric technologist and designer, who knows how to construct clothes and other amazing things through her skills.
-After a few failed attempts at creating sculptures purely from fabric, i decided to go back to the drawing board to see how we could build in structure, as i realised it needed more strength to stand, and importantly survive the journey to wherever the winners were located.
+After a few failed attempts at creating sculptures purely from fabric, i decided to go back to the drawing board to see how we could build in structure, as i realised it needed more strength to stand, and importantly survive the journey to wherever the winners were located in the world.
 I landed on the idea of using wire coat hangers.

 Sustainably repurposing an everyday item from the fashion world, both felt right on message, and allowed us to build a solid frame, a skeleton almost, in which to stitch the material to, almost like a haute couture dress.

 Out came the pliers, bending and pulling the wire into various shapes whilst twisting and folding the fabric in individual sections, layering things up into the expanding cantilevered shape i was looking for – so that the fabric appeared to be rising up, or frozen in the wind, phoenix like, depicting progress and a rebirth.